 ‘[What I enjoyed most about the CPD day was]… meeting other colleagues from the other schools and hearing their ideas and experiences.’

-- Mark Silkoff, Lead Linking Teacher, Moriah Jewish Day School
+- Mark Silkoff, former Lead Linking Teacher, Moriah Jewish Day School

 ‘Everything went really well.
 We were very welcome and it was nice for them to have the opportunity to meet other students and see how another school works.’